Enterprise-CMCS/macpro-mdct-qmr/README2.md

 ## High Level Overview of the application's purpose

+## Quickstart

-## link to the quickstart it was forked from
+### link to the quickstart it was forked from

+### Where QMR Shares Functionality with the Quickstart

+### Where it Diverges

 # Getting Started

+If you haven't already, you need to first create an EUA user ID by visiting this site: https://eua.cms.gov/iam/im/pri/

 ## Eua

+EUA is the first step to getting started with the application.
+Access to everything else starts here and can take days to weeks to process so it's best to request access as early as possible.

+### List of EUA access codes needed for QMR and MacPRO projects in general

 ## IDM